-PUNA, BIG ISLAND (HawaiiNewsNow) - President Obama on Friday declared a major disaster exists in Hawaii and has ordered federal aid to supplement state and local recovery efforts in the area affected by Tropical Storm Iselle during the period of August 7-9, 2014.
+HONOLULU (HawaiiNewsNow) - The President today declared a major disaster exists in the State of Hawaii and ordered Federal aid to supplement state and local recovery efforts in the area affected by severe storms, flooding, and landslides during the period of March 3-11, 2012.

 FEMA said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.